Lawrencium77/ctcp/README.md

 # ctcp

-## How to Test
+## How To Use This Code

-To build the Docker image and launch the server and client containers, do
+### Development

+First, install the [Dev Containers VSCode extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+This will allow you attach a VSCode instance to a Docker container possessing the project code.
+See the [VSCode docs](https://code.visualstudio.com/docs/devcontainers/containers) for more detail.

+Once you have the extension installed, run `Dev Containers: Rebuild Container` in VSCode.
+This will build the Docker image, launch client and server containers, and attach a VSCode instance to the server container.
+Volume mounts are used to sync the project code between the host and both containers.

+### Testing

+Once both containers are running, you can test the client-server interaction by doing:

 ```bash
 tools/test/server.sh
 ```

-In a separate terminal, then run the client process:
+to launch the server process.
+In a separate terminal, run the client process:

 ```bash
 tools/test/client.sh